Skip to main content

 How To Add Subnets To a VPC In AWS Using Pulumi And Golang

-In the previous post, I looked at Pulumi to create a VPC.
-In this post, I’ll go over the steps to add some subnets to it.
+In the previous post, I used Pulumi to create a VPC.
+This post picks up where that left off and adds subnets to it.

 The complete project is available on GitHub.